soundsaboutriso2020/soundsaboutriso2020.github.io/_interviews/wenting-li.md

 imgq3:
 imgq3_2:
 imgq3_3:
-q4: our lady' started as a different zine i was trying to draw, and i doodled a giant lady on the beach next to a spread of frustrated planning in my sketchbook. then i decided the giant lady was way more interesting and that became the story instead. i think a lot of what interests me narratively is about the ways we are close to each other and how these relationships are shaped. even literal shapes. maybe it’s a negative shape. or it’s something growing into another. maybe some of what is going on is unknowable. a cool thing about drawing, which i think isn't as easy to do with text, is how you can say just enough without have to say everything. ,
+q4: Our Lady started as a different zine i was trying to draw, and i doodled a giant lady on the beach next to a spread of frustrated planning in my sketchbook. then i decided the giant lady was way more interesting and that became the story instead. i think a lot of what interests me narratively is about the ways we are close to each other and how these relationships are shaped. even literal shapes. maybe it’s a negative shape. or it’s something growing into another. maybe some of what is going on is unknowable. a cool thing about drawing, which i think isn't as easy to do with text, is how you can say just enough without have to say everything. ,
 imgq4_1:
 imgq4_2:
 imgq4_3: